-Students performing at this level demonstrate minimal understanding of the writing and research process.
-They recognize only some complete and simple sentences.
-Their knowledge of more complex sentence structures is still developing, including the use of more descriptive language.
-They are able to use basic transition words and phrases but have difficulty using organizational patterns to convey information.
-They show minimal understanding of basic resources for gathering information, such as dictionaries, books, encyclopedias, and the Internet.
-Students performing at this level demonstrate some difficulty with grade-appropriate spelling.
-They are able to determine some basic parts of speech but may have difficulty with plural and possessive forms of nouns, as well as adjectives.
-While they may recognize basic punctuation and capitalization rules, these skills are not fully developed.
+Students performing at this level are still developing an understanding of the conventions of standard English grammar and usage, plus the writing and research process.
+They are beginning to understand how to use simple and compound sentences but need additional practice to better understand more complex sentence structures.
+They are able to use basic linking words and phrases but need extra support using organizational patterns to develop their ideas.
+They show an incomplete understanding of how to consult resources such as dictionaries.
+Students performing at this level recognize some grade-appropriate spelling patterns and can spell some grade-appropriate words correctly.
+Students are able to determine some basic parts of speech but need additional practice with plural and possessive forms of nouns, as well as comparative/superlative adjectives.
+They are beginning to understand and apply capitalization rules to titles.
+Students at this level show minimal understanding of how language functions in different contexts.
+They show minimal understanding of developing topics and sequence and identifying appropriate concluding sentences in informative and narrative text.

-The student's overall performance in English/language arts meets the standard set for third grade students.
+The student's overall performance in language arts meets the standard set for students in third grade.

-Students performing at this level demonstrate an adequate understanding of the writing and research process.
-They recognize how to write complete, simple, and compound sentences with correct subject-verb agreement, and they are beginning to use specific sensory details in sentences.
-They are beginning to use transition words and phrases and other organizational patterns to convey information.
-They have a clear understanding of basic resources for gathering information, such as dictionaries, books, encyclopedias, and the Internet.
-Students performing at this level demonstrate adequate knowledge of grade-appropriate spelling.
-They can identify and appropriately use basic parts of speech, such as nouns, verbs, adjectives, and pronouns.
-They can use commas correctly in simple sentences and recognize appropriate end punctuation and capitalization.
+Students performing at this level demonstrate a good understanding of the conventions of standard English grammar and usage, plus the writing and research process.
+They understand how to use simple, compound, and some complex sentences.
+They recognize correct subject-verb agreement in sentences.
+They use linking words and phrases to connect and order ideas and can create and use basic organizational structures to develop and support their writing.
+They have an appropriate understanding of basic resources such as dictionaries.
+Students performing at this level recognize grade-appropriate spelling patterns and spell most grade-appropriate words correctly.
+They identify and understand the function of basic parts of speech such as nouns, verbs, adjectives, and pronouns.
+They use commas to punctuate dialogue and addresses correctly.
+They understand and apply capitalization rules to titles.
+Students at this level are developing an understanding of how language functions in different contexts.
+They show an appropriate understanding of developing topics and sequence and identifying appropriate concluding sentences in informative and narrative text.

-The student's overall performance in English/language arts exceeds the standard set for third grade students.
+The student's overall performance in language arts exceeds the standard set for students in third grade.